Riverology

 |---|---|

-| Setup | Installation, project configuration, and first river creation. |
+| Setup | Installation and first river creation |

-| Buoyancy | Flow-based buoyancy physics for objects and vessels. |
+| Buoyancy | Flow-based buoyancy physics |

-| Swimming | Character swimming with current response and transitions. |
+| Swimming | Character swimming with current response |

-| Surface | Water surface rendering, flow animation, and reflections. |
+| Surface | Water surface rendering and reflections |

-| Underwater | Volumetric effects, fog, and underwater camera settings. |
+| Underwater | Volumetric effects and fog |

-| Foam | Dynamic foam generation at rapids, obstacles, and edges. |
+| Foam | Dynamic foam generation |

-| Caustics | Underwater light patterns and caustic projection. |
+| Caustics | Underwater light patterns |

-| Refraction | Light bending and underwater distortion effects. |
+| Refraction | Light bending and distortion |

-| NormalMaps | Surface detail normals and ripple configuration. |
+| NormalMaps | Surface detail and ripples |

-| Landscape | Terrain integration, riverbed carving, and shoreline blending. |
+| Landscape | Terrain integration and carving |

-| Debug | Visual debugging tools for flow, splines, and volumes. |
+| Debug | Visual debugging tools |

 Quick Start

-- Install the Plugin — Enable Riverology in your project's Plugins menu.
+- Install the Plugin - Enable Riverology in your project's Plugins menu

-- Create a River Spline — Use the Riverology spline actor to define your river path.
+- Create a River Spline - Use the Riverology spline actor to define your river path

-- Adjust Flow Settings — Configure flow speed, width, and depth along the spline.
+- Adjust Flow Settings - Configure flow speed, width, and depth along the spline

-- Add Water Volume — Place a Riverology Water Volume for buoyancy and swimming.
+- Add Water Volume - Place a Riverology Water Volume for buoyancy and swimming

-- Play — Enter Play mode to see your river in action with flow physics.
+- Play - Enter Play mode to see your river in action with flow physics

 For detailed instructions, see the Setup Guide.